 Construction of infrastructure along the watercourse (e.g. bridge crossing, stormwater outlets, stabilisation of embankments etc.) and immediately adjacent to the steep embankment will result in some habitat loss.
+Alternative A would result in the loss of the seep wetland.

-Alterna ative A Alterna ative B
+Altern ative A Alterna Alternative B

 Without Mitigation With Mitigation Without Mitigation With Mitigation

-Intensity Low Very Low Low Very Low
+Intensity High Very Low Low Very Low

 Duration Permanent Permanent Permanent Permanent

-Extent Very limited Very limited Very limited Very limited
+Extent Limited Very limited Very limited Very limited

 Probability Certain Certain Certain Certain

-Significance -77: Moderate -70: Minor -77: Moderate -70: Minor
+Significance -98: Moderate -91: Moderate -77: Moderate -70: Minor

 Reversibility High High High High

 Irreplaceability Low Low Low Low

 Confidence High High High High

-- Areas where instream construction activities will take place must be confined to clearly demarcated areas so as to prevent unnecessary disturbance of instream and riparian habitat outside of these areas; - The recommended 15 m buffer must be implemented and demarcated to protect the watercourse from construction activities and to provide a corridor that allows movement of aquatic and riparian biota from the wetland area, upstream to the dam and beyond to more undeveloped areas of the catchment;

-• No equipment or materials to be stored or stockpiled within the delineated area of the wetland or riparian zone or within the 15 m buffer.
+- Areas where instream construction activities will take place must be confined to clearly demarcated areas so as to prevent unnecessary disturbance of instream and riparian habitat outside of these areas; - The recommended 15 m buffer must be implemented and demarcated to protect the watercourse from construction activities and to provide a corridor that allows movement of aquatic and riparian biota from the wetland area, upstream to the dam and beyond to more undeveloped areas of the catchment; - No equipment or materials to be stored or stockpiled within the delineated area of the wetland or riparian zone or within the 15 m buffer.